alenjoby/WorkStreamDashboard/README.md

 - **Tablet**: 768px - 1024px
 - **Desktop**: > 1024px

+## 🔄 Real-time Synchronization

+The dashboard features a sophisticated real-time synchronization system that ensures data consistency across all components:

+### How It Works
+- **Shared Context**: All components use the same React Context for state management
+- **Instant Updates**: Changes in one component immediately reflect in all others
+- **Persistent Storage**: All data is automatically saved to localStorage
+- **Data Migration**: Existing data is automatically migrated to include unique IDs

+### Benefits
+- **No Page Refresh**: Changes are visible instantly without navigation
+- **Data Consistency**: Single source of truth prevents data conflicts
+- **User Experience**: Seamless workflow across different sections
+- **Reliability**: Automatic data persistence ensures no data loss

 ## 🚀 Available Scripts

 - `npm run dev` - Start development server